 Try Plant Based

-A recent craze that has swept the globe involves eating a vegan or plant based diet, which means having no animal products whatsoever.
+A recent craze that has swept the globe involves eating a vegan or plant-based diet, which means having no animal products whatsoever.
 Whether you do this for moral or dietary reasons, the health benefits are aplenty!
 Taking out animal products from your diet can help to reduce the amount of saturated fat, salt and hormones you consume, and the fact that you replace these food groups with more natural alternatives will provide you with much higher levels of vitamins and minerals.
 It can be a little overwhelming to completely transform your carnivorous ways, but there are so many sources of information online that can help to guide the way.
 You can find out all about veganuary, which is a month in which meat eaters can try plant based food, as outlets release specially created vegan dishes that sell out like crazy.
 There are also thousands upon thousands of healthy plant based recipes that you can attempt to see whether this lifestyle choice might be right for you, and the rush of recent attention means that many companies are investing a lot of money into vegan alternatives.
 For example, the average supermarket sells some form of fake meat, dairy free cheese and plant based milk, so you can immediately make some changes without having to put too much effort in.

 Say No To Fast Food

 As tempting as that burger and fries may be, you’d probably be quite shocked if you found out what’s really inside.
 The ingredients list for your average fast food meal is longer than your arm, and considering a homemade version couldn’t be further apart from this fact, it’s questionable as to why you would want to eat something so unnatural.
 Your favourite drive thru meal is likely to be full to the brim with artificial colours, flavours, and preservatives, as well as high levels of saturated fat, salt and sugar.
 None of these things provide your mind and body with any benefits, and can in fact cause quite dangerous health issues when consumed in excess.
 If you feel as though you can’t go without your favourite dish, why not try making a healthier alternative yourself from fresh produce?
 Traditional Italian pizzas contain so few ingredients making them simple to make and are far healthier than deep dish American style pies, and you can pile on the veg to reach your 5-a-day too.
 Burgers can be made using lean minced meat, with white buns being swapped for wholewheat instead.
+Or, if you must order via the takeaway, try and select one of the healthier items on the menu.

 Promoting good health through natural diet choices has never been so simple when you are able to make the most of the top tips and tricks detailed above!
 One of the most vital steps to follow is to eat the rainbow, as the natural colours that fruits and vegetables possess are a great indicator of the various vitamins and minerals they contain.